-In the event of any violation or attempted violation of any of the provisions hereof, including any of the Reservations, Restrictions or Covenants herein contained, enforcement shall be authorized by any proceeding at law or in equity against any person or persons violating or attempting to violate any of such provisions , including proceedings to restrain or prevent such violation or attempted violations an injunction, weather prohibitive in nature or mandatory in commanding compliance with such provisions; and it shall not be a prerequisite to the granting of any such injunction to show inadequacy of legal remedy or irreparable harm.
+In the event of any violation or attempted violation of any of the provisions hereof, including any of the Covenants herein contained, enforcement shall be authorized by any proceeding at law or in equity against any person or persons violating or attempting to violate any of such provisions , including proceedings to restrain or prevent such violation or attempted violations an injunction, weather prohibitive in nature or mandatory in commanding compliance with such provisions; and it shall not be a prerequisite to the granting of any such injunction to show inadequacy of legal remedy or irreparable harm.
 Likewise, a person entitled to enforce the provisions hereof may recover such damages as such person has sustained by reason of the violation of such provision.
-It shall be lawful for McCrory-Hallbeck or for any person, persons or association of persons owning or representing owners of property in the Subdivision or other sections or areas administered here under to prosecute any proceedings at law or in equity against person or persons violating or attempting to violate any of such provisions.
+It shall be lawful for the Corporation or for any person, persons or association of persons owning or representing owners of property in the Subdivision or other sections or areas administered here under to prosecute any proceedings at law or in equity against person or persons violating or attempting to violate any of such provisions.

 Partial Invalidity

-In the event any portion of the provisions hereof shall become or be held invalid whether by reason of abandonment, waiver, estoppel, judicial decision or otherwise, such partial invalidity shall not affect, alter or impair any other provisions hereof which was not thereby held invalid; and such other provisions, including the Restrictions, Reservations and Covenants herein contained, shall remain in full force and effect, binding in accordance with their terms.
+In the event any portion of the provisions hereof shall become or be held invalid whether by reason of abandonment, waiver, estoppel, judicial decision or otherwise, such partial invalidity shall not affect, alter or impair any other provisions hereof which was not thereby held invalid; and such other provisions, including the Covenants herein contained, shall remain in full force and effect, binding in accordance with their terms.

 Effect of Violations on Mortgages